-Eating a low-calorie and balanced diet, avoiding processed foods and doing sports frequently is the first step on your ladder towards a healthy life.
+Eating a low-calorie and balanced diet, avoiding processed foods and exercising frequently is the first step on your ladder towards a healthy life.

-If you have already passed this phase, keep reading; Now the time has come to talk about how to eliminate hateful fat.
+If you have already passed this phase, continue reading; Now the time has come to talk about how to eliminate hateful fat.

-One way to start burning fat is that your body does not receive it externally.
-That is, reduce the consumption of carbohydrates.
+One way to start burning fat is for your body to not receive it externally.
+That is, reduce carbohydrate consumption.

 By consuming carbohydrates we give fuel to our body.
-If we stop loading that fuel, the body is forced to pull the reserves that it has left.
+If we stop loading that fuel, the body is forced to draw on its remaining reserves.

-To maintain your energy level, you will start to burn your excess fat.
+To maintain your energy level, you will begin to burn excess fat.

 It is important to differentiate between foods with good fat and bad fat.

-Not all fats are the same and not all foods provide the same.
+Not all fats are the same nor do all foods provide the same.

-Just as cutting carbs is one of the many legs that make up our plan to lose that stubborn fat, it's important to find balance.
-Since we could end up damaging the muscle instead of eliminating the fat.
+Just as reducing carbohydrates is one of the many legs that make up our plan to lose that stubborn fat, it is important to find balance.
+Since we could harm the muscle instead of eliminating fat.

-That is why we want to recommend several foods that, even containing fat, can help you achieve your goal.
+That's why we want to recommend several foods that, even if they contain fat, can help you achieve your goal.

-These foods do not work miracles, but they can help burn more calories than they provide.
+These foods do not work miracles, but they can help you burn more calories than they give you.

 - Tomatoes: contain 9-oxo-ODA, a component that activates DNA to burn more fat.

-- Vegetables: Brussels sprouts, broccoli, broccoli sprouts, cauliflower, kale, Savoy cabbage, and purple cabbage contain the phytonutrient sulforaphane, which stimulates fat-burning enzymes.
+- Vegetables: Brussels sprouts, broccoli, broccoli sprouts, cauliflower, kale, Milanese cabbage, and red cabbage contain the phytonutrient sulforaphane, which stimulates fat-burning enzymes.

-- Apples: They are full of flavonoids and healthy fibers, especially pectin that breaks down slowly and increases feelings of satiety.
+- Apples: They are full of flavonoids and healthy fibers, especially pectin, which breaks down slowly and increases the feeling of satiety.